 Any junior can play if selected provided they have an appropriate ECF grade.
 It’s complicated (top 4 players in team and the squad of 5-6 have to meet a ECF grade average) but you usually need to be at least ECF grade 60 to be fitted into a Div 2 team.
 We do try to get as many of juniors into teams as possible.
 More info here

-Leicester Rapidplay – A new 6 round swiss competition (all players play in all 6 rounds) this year organised by LRCA at Leicestershire Grammar School on Sunday 15th October 2017.
-It has an U80 ECF section for juniors (Under 16 on 01/09/17) and would be an ideal competition to get a first ECF Rapidplay grade for improving juniors.
+Leicester Rapidplay – A 6 round swiss competition (all players play in all 6 rounds) this year organised by LRCA at Leicestershire Grammar School on Sunday 13th October 2019.
+It has an ungraded ‘Schools’ U25 section that is ideal for schools players new to tournament competition.
+It also has an U80 ECF section for juniors (Under 16 on 01/09/19) and would be an ideal competition to get a first ECF Rapidplay grade for improving tournament playing juniors.
 It also has Open, U165, U140, U115 sections for more experienced and highly graded players both juniors and adults alike.
 You can enter online here.

-County U120 – Very similar to the County U100 but with a higher grading ceiling.
-2017-2018 will be the first year in a while we’ve entered a team in this category.
+County U120 & U140 – Very similar to the County U100 but with a higher grading ceiling.

 U18, U11, U11 Girls, U9 Four Counties Match – This is the first of the team competitions with age group teams.
 Lots of opportunities for younger improving players to get a chance to be selected to represent the county.
 The counties involved are Warwickshire, Northamptonshire, Oxfordshire and Leicestershire.
 It’s an all play all competition (so three games in the day) and it takes place on 26th November in Rugby.